Chapter 8. SQL-Invoked Routines

 SQL Language Routines (PSM)

-The PSM (Persistent Stored Module) specification extends the SQL language to allow definition of both SQL Function and SQL procedure bodies with the same structure and the same control statements (such as conditional and loop statements) with minor exceptions.
+The PSM (Persistent Stored Module) specification extends the SQL language with structures and control statements such as conditional and loop statements.
+Both SQL Function and SQL procedure bodies use the same syntax, with minor exceptions.

 The routine body is a SQL statement.
 In its simplest form, the body is a single SQL statement.
 A simple example of a function is given below: